This is a definitive guide about Initial Public Offering (IPO)

 - That the primary role of lawyers in IPO is to ensure that the process is done strictly within the law.

 - The processes of IPO are passing through the planning, implementation, and closing stages.

 - Advantages of IPO include.
 It raises capital and it enables a company to be listed on the stock exchange.

-- Disadvantages of IPO include risky, time-consuming, cost, loss of privacy, and complexity.
+- Disadvantages of IPO include risk, time-consuming, cost, loss of privacy, and complexity.